As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

 You can use this product regularly.
 It isn’t harsh enough that you need to worry about damaging your oven, but it is strong enough to eliminate tough stains and lift dirt and debris from the surface of your oven or stove.

 Did any of that mess get on the floor?
 Here’s my review of the best mops for tile floors.

 Always follow the instructions on the packaging and only use the product as directed.
-While Mr Muscle is not very strong for the oven, like other oven cleaners it is hazardous for humans and domestic animals.
+While Mr. Muscle is not very harsh for the oven, like other oven cleaners it is hazardous for humans and domestic animals.
 Birds have especially sensitive respiratory systems so, if you have a feathered friend in the house, you’ll have to stick to cleaning with baking soda and vinegar.

 Additionally, you should exercise some basic precautions whenever you use chemical cleaners, such as wearing a mask while you are spraying and cleaning the oven.
 These chemicals can cause eye irritation and skin burns, so it’s important to cover exposed skin when you’re using them.
 After you are done cleaning the oven, wash your clothes thoroughly before wearing them again.